Pacaya: Recent eruptions

 With its almost continuous activity, the volcano has been a popular location for tourism, and is easily accessible from Guatemala City and from Antigua.
 Pacaya and the surrounding area now lie within the Pacaya National Park, which was created to supervise and protect tourism in this region.
-The Pacaya Park generates its income from tour groups who are charged a small fee of 100 Quetzales to enter the park.
+The Pacaya Park generates its income from tour groups who are charged a fee of about100 Quetzales to enter the park.